Hesta Prynn

-Julie Potash (born March 20), also known as Hesta Prynn, is an American musician, singer, and rapper from Long Island, New York.
-She began her career in music as one-third of the all-female hip-hop group Northern State.
+Julie Potash, also known as Hesta Prynn, is an American musician, singer, and rapper from Long Island, New York.
+She began her career in music as one-third of the all-female hip hop group Northern State.
 After the band broke up she started focusing on solo material.
-In July 2010 she released an EP entitled Can We Go Wrong and followed it with a second EP, "We Could Fall in Love," in August 2012.
+In July 2010 she released an EP titled Can We Go Wrong and followed it with a second EP, We Could Fall in Love, in August 2012.
 She currently lives in New York City and travels the world as a DJ and pop music ghostwriter.

 Biography

 Northern State

 Hesta Prynn is a founding member of Northern State, along with Correne "Spero" Spero and Robyn "Sprout" Goodmark, who all met while attending high school in the 1990s.
 In this group she took her moniker from Hester Prynne, the protagonist of The Scarlet Letter.
 The group was initially formed as a joke, but eventually became fairly successful, receiving critical acclaim from Rolling Stone magazine and touring with artists such as Tegan and Sara.
 They have released three albums.
 After the last Northern State album was completed, all three members started working on their own material.
 There are no definite plans yet for Northern State to record another album.